 Out of all of the digital marketing strategies available today, omnichannel marketing offers the most benefits.
-Omnichannel marketing is different from multichannel marketing in that it uses different channels to seamlessly funnel customers all toward one single goal (say, to buy a book or set a consultation appointment).
+Omnichannel marketing is different from multi-channel marketing in that it uses different channels to seamlessly funnel customers all toward one single goal (say, to buy a book or set a consultation appointment).
 Marketers across industries agree that omnichannel is indeed the future of marketing.

 However, omnichannel marketing requires the precise measurement of campaign efforts across online and offline touchpoints as they work together to drive consumers down the funnel.
 That’s why the capability to automate big data collection and interpretation is so crucial, providing marketers with rapid, accurate and actionable insights for campaign optimization.
 Without proper data attribution, marketers are unable to best analyze and make decisions on what they see in the data itself.
-Below, we discuss some of the opportunities marketers have in data, as well as key focus areas to properly automate data collection so it can provide conclusive, useful results.
+Below, we discuss some of the opportunities in data-driven marketing, as well as key focus areas to properly automate data collection so it can provide conclusive, useful results.

 Marketing Opportunities in Big Data